PuceBaboon/ESP8266-DS3231/README.md

 # ESP8266-DS3231
-Using a DS3231 to supply power to an ESP8266 ("no-power" deep sleep)
+### Using a DS3231 to supply power to an ESP8266 ("no-power" deep sleep)

-Use the interrupt (alarm) from a DS3231 RTC chip to turn on a P-channel MOSFET, which supplies power to the ESP8266.
+Uses the interrupt (alarm) from a DS3231 RTC chip to turn on a P-channel MOSFET, which supplies power to the ESP8266.

 Requires:- https://github.com/rodan/ds3231